Aug 12 2016 …

 With no electricity or lights in my makeshift studio, I worked from sunrise to sunset as the light filtered through a single window.
 The sounds of the village outside were the soundtrack to my drawings.
 With just pencil and paper, I aimed to see how far I could take a simple drawing.

 The artwork I produced here represented a return to basics, and I loved it.
 I was learning and improving with every drawing.
-I got to show people the drawings I was making of them pretty immediately, which was amazing — and the response was quite positive.
+I got to show people the drawings I was making of them pretty immediately.
+The response was quite positive, and it fueled my excitement to keep working.

 Ancient Cultures in the Modern World